blurayne/stagecraft/README.md

 ## About

 This tool exports a Reveal.js Web Presentation to to a PDF or PPTX using Playwright Chromium.
-The PPTX can then be used to import to Google Presentatuins – including text overlays ;)
+The PPTX can then be used to import to Google Presentations – including text overlays ;)

 I'm not much into [TypeScript](https://www.typescriptlang.org/) and this project was also a little expedition into the ECMA/TypeScript landscape.
 Honestly, I very much missed *Python Data Classes* or *@attr* and the toolchain gave me not what I'd expect from a dynamic language.